-Wrapping you in confidence, making … Continue reading
+Wrapping you in confidence, making you FEEL so good, you can … Continue reading

 On December 13th, 2006 I went for a run with my dog, Tasman, just outside of Moab, Utah.
 About an hour into my run I was hiking up a small canyon to connect to a jeep trail and complete my … Continue reading

 “Snowgaine is nothing short of epic.
 For athletes accustomed to long mileage but who have limited navigation experience, do not be deterred!
 A few excursions with your local orienteering club this summer will provide you with the experience necessary to … Continue reading

 Overcoming obstacles defines a race director.
 Overcoming a titanic-sized load of them requires something else: the indomitable spirit of Patty Jo Struve.
 In classic understatement she said, “What a ride it was to make JazzTrax 2015 happen in a very … Continue reading

 From the Noquemanon Trail Network laid out from Marquette, Michigan, rises a snowshoe 10 km and a strong endurance test of 15 miles testing the adventurous.
 The race is affiliated with the USSSA and a member of the Braveheart Snowshoe … Continue reading

 Setting the pace as the opening act for the 2015 Dion USSSA National Championships, Junior men Timothy James Buerger, Ironwood, Michigan, and Tyler Dezago, Paul Smiths, New York, amazed the Frost Giants circling Eau Claire, Wisconsin, with an unprecedented … Continue reading